Economy of Iceland: Stock market

 Because of historically persistent inflation, historical reliance on fish production and the long-standing public ownership of the commercial banks, equity markets were slow to develop.
 Nasdaq Iceland, formerly the Iceland Stock Exchange (XICE) was created in 1985.
 Trading in Icelandic T-Bonds began in 1986 and trading in equities commenced in 1990.
 All domestic trading in Icelandic companies' shares, bonds and mutual funds takes place on Nasdaq Iceland.

 Nasdaq Iceland has used electronic trading systems since its creation.
 Since 2000, SAXESS, the joint trading system of the NOREX alliance, has been used.
 There are currently two equities markets on Nasdaq Iceland.
 The Main Market is the larger and better known of the two.
 The Alternative Market is a less regulated over-the-counter market.
 Because of the small size of the market, trading is illiquid in comparison with larger markets.
 A variety of firms across all sectors of the Icelandic economy are listed on Nasdaq Iceland.

 The most important stock market index was the OMX Iceland 15; however, this index was discontinued after the 2008 financial crisis following a decade in which it had been the worst-performing stock market index in the entire world, being "more or less wiped out."

 Other financial markets

 Historically, investors tended to be reluctant to hold Icelandic bonds because of the persistence of high inflation and the volatility of the króna.
 What did exist was largely limited to bonds offered by the central government.
 The bond market on the ICEX has boomed since the 2010s, however, largely because of the resale of mortgages as housing bonds.

 A mutual fund market exists on the ICEX in theory, but no funds are currently listed.
-A small derivatives market formerly existed, but was closed in 1999 because of illiquidity.

 By the end of 2018, Bitcoin mining was expected to consume more electricity in Iceland than all the country's residents combined.